Mixing and observation for Markov operator cocycles: Introduction

 \section{Introduction}

 This paper concerns a cocycle generated by Markov operators, called a {\it Markov operator cocycle}.
-Let $(X,\mathcal{A},m)$ be a probability space, and $L^1 (X, m)$ (the quotient by equality $m$-almost everywhere of) the space of all $m$-integrable functions on $X$, endowed with the usual $L^1$-norm $\Vert \cdot \Vert _{L^1(X)}$.
+Let $(X,\mathcal{A},m)$ be a probability space, and $L^1(X, m)$ (the quotient by equality $m$-almost everywhere of) the space of all $m$-integrable functions on $X$, endowed with the usual $L^1$-norm $\Vert \cdot \Vert _{L^1(X)}$.
 An operator $P: L^1(X, m)\to L^1 (X, m)$ is called a \emph{Markov operator} if $P$ is linear, positive (i.e.~$Pf\geq 0$ $m$-almost everywhere if $f\geq 0$ $m$-almost everywhere) and

-Markov operators naturally appear in the study of dynamical systems (as Perron--Frobenius operators; see \eqref{eq:0914b}), Markov processes (as integral operators with the stochastic kernels of the processes), and random dynamical systems in the annealed regime (as integrations of Perron--Frobenius operators over environmental parameters).
+Markov operators naturally appear in the study of dynamical systems (as Perron-Frobenius operators; see \eqref{eq:0914b}), Markov processes (as integral operators with the stochastic kernels of the processes), and random dynamical systems in the annealed regime (as integrations of Perron-Frobenius operators over environmental parameters).
 For these deterministic/stochastic dynamics, $\{ P^nf\} _{n\geq 0}$ is the evolution of density functions of random variables driven by the system.
-We refer to \cite{F,LM}.
+We refer to \cites{F,LM}.

 A Markov operator cocycle is given by compositions of different Markov operators which are provided with according to the environment $\{ \sigma ^n(\omega )\} _{n\geq 0}$ driven by a measure-preserving transformation $\sigma :\Omega \to \Omega $ on a probability space $(\Omega , \mathcal F, \mathbb P)$,